microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ### Task 3: Register the Hyper-v host and a VM to MABS

+**Note:** Each server that you want to protect also needs the MABS agent installed.
+You can either push this out from the console or install it manually on the workload server from the MABS installation file and then register it with MABS.

 ### Set up the MABS protection agent on the Hyper-V server

-Each server that you want to protect also needs the MABS agent installed.
-You can either push this out from the console or install it manually on the workload server from the MABS installation file and then register it with MABS.

-* Push the installation from console (Install agent):
+* we will Push the installation from console (Install agents) for the Hyper-v server.

 ![image](./img/mh-ch4-screenshot-36.png)